Abhishake63/abhishake.github.io/_posts/2024-02-05-secure-linux-server.md

 ```

 ## 3. Implementing Login Lockdown Measures

-To further secure your server, we'll disable root login, password authentication, and change the default SSH port.
-These measures mitigate common attack vectors and bolster your server's resilience against unauthorized access attempts.

 > Generally, root login is enabled by default.
 But we have to change it now for security.
 Open the sshd-config file by the below command & **change the line ‘#PermitRootLogin yes’ to ‘PermitRootLogin no’**
 >